Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Background on Delaunay complexes

 \section{Background on Delaunay complexes}

-In this section, we recall basic facts about Delaunay complexes.
-We give a geometric characterization in Section \ref{section:Delaunay-geometric-characterization} before giving a variational characterization in Section \ref{section:Delaunay-variational-characterization}.
-We then introduce Delaunay weights in Section \ref{section:Delaunay-weight} that will be useful in the next section.
-Delaunay complexes are known to provide triangulations of finite point sets.
-Before we start, let us recall what it means for a simplicial complex $T$ to be a triangulation of a finite point set $Q$.
+In this section, we recall basic facts about Delaunay complexes (Section~\ref{section:Delaunay-geometric-characterization}).
+We then give a variational characterization of Delaunay complexes (Section~\ref{section:Delaunay-variational-characterization}).
+Throughout the section, $P$ designates a finite point set of $\Rspace^\Dim$.

-\begin{definition}[Triangulation] Let $Q$ be a finite point set of $\Rspace^\Dim$.
-A \emph{triangulation} $T$ of $Q$ designates a simplicial complex with vertex set $Q$ which is geometrically realized and whose underlying space $\Shadow{T}$ is $\Conv Q$. \end{definition}